oslabs-beta/smartER/README.md

 <h1 id="user-guide"> 📝 User guide </h1>

-On application load, the user will be prompted to log in.
-First time users should create an account to be redirected to the homepage
+On application load, the user will be prompted to log in before being directed to the homepage.
+First time users should first create an account

 <img src='./assets/login.gif' width=100%>

-Navigate to the settings tab and input either your URI or credentials for your database
+Navigate to the settings tab and input either the URI or credentials for your database
 <img src='./assets/settings-tab.gif' width=100%>

-Once the database is connected, navigate to the query tab and begin typing your query - notice your ER diagram renders and updates as you type
+Once the database is connected, navigate to the query tab and begin typing your query - notice your ER diagram renders and updates as you type!
 <img src='./assets/query-diagram-render.gif' width=100%>

 Scroll through your query results at any time, they are rendered as you type as well
 <img src='./assets/results-scroll.gif' width=100%>

-Save your query at any time and re-render it later by clicking on it in the History tab
+Save your query and re-render it later by clicking on it in the History tab
 <img src='./assets/save-history.gif' width=100%>

 <h1 id="features">📬 Features:</h1>

-In addition to being able to visualize a query, smartER aims to bring seamless visuals during user actions, offering:
+In addition to being able to visualize a query, smartER aims to provide a seamless user experience, offering:
 - Automatic rendering based on a valid query string
 - Linking of relationships in the ER diagram via a dotted line
 - Linking of JOIN columns from your query with a bolded line